 The Managed Trusted Access Service (MSS-TAS) is a holistic security service to (a) ensure that the user's access is trusted (valid user) and (b) the devices used by the user to authenticate meet the organization's security standards.

-During previous month, Member-Client Copa Airlines had a successfully access rate of 91.9%, there were 1,695 granted and 150 denied authentications.
-From the ones that were denied 99.
-It is also worth mentioning that from the total of 611 users.
+During previous month, Member-Client Copa Airlines had a successfully access rate of 90.6%, there 68 denied authentication.
+It is also worth mentioning that from the total of 476 users and 268 inactive accounts.